-The average American will hold about seven jobs during their career so today’s graduates must have the adaptive skills for an ever-changing work environment.
-Psychology students acquire vital professional skills including advanced speaking, writing, and computer competency as they engage in complex problem-solving and organizational tasks.
+The average American will hold about seven jobs during their career, so today’s graduates must have the adaptive skills for an ever-changing work environment.
+Psychology students acquire vital professional skills including advanced critical thinking, speaking, writing, and computer competency as they engage in complex problem-solving and organizational tasks.

 Internships, individualized for the students’ interest and professional goals, provide practical experience.
-Majors also have the opportunity to develop leadership roles in department and university activities.
+Majors also have the opportunity to develop leadership roles in department, college, and university activities.
 The psychology club offers opportunities to engage in community service projects, shadow employed alumni, and form strong departmental bonds.

 After receiving a Bachelor’s degree in Psychology, you will be prepared for many career opportunities including:

 of graduates have been employed within three months of graduation.

 Marian University does not discriminate on the basis of race, ethnicity, color, sex, gender, gender identity, sexual orientation, religion, creed, national origin, age or disabilities in the selection of administrative personnel, faculty and staff, and students.

 *Placement rates are gathered from data collected from graduates within six months of graduation.

 Students may make a complaint to the Indiana Commission of Higher Education.

 Marian University is sponsored by the Sisters of St. Francis, Oldenburg, Indiana.